-Kerala murder: Two women killed in suspected ‘human sacrifice’
+Kerala murder: Two women killed in suspected human sacrifice

 Police say the accused allegedly lured the victims - who sold lottery tickets in Cochin - with the promise of money and allegedly beheaded them before chopping their bodies into pieces.

-Human remains suspected to be that of the women were exhumed near Singh's residence in Pathanamthitta district on Tuesday.
+Human remains suspected to be of the women were exhumed near Singh's residence in Pathanamthitta district on Tuesday.

 The DNA samples of the remains were sent for testing after the women's families failed to identify the mutilated body parts recovered from the pit.